PrimaMateria/blog/primamateria-blog/content/notes/2022-12-29-neovim-nix.md

 If all goes well, you should be welcomed with the neovim welcome message and the version should be the most up-to-date one from the master branch.

-## Initialize secrets

-Storing secrets in a git repository may not be necessary for you, but it is a useful skill to learn.
-In the context of Neovim, I have only used it to store an OpenAI API key which is needed for the ChatGPT.nvim plugin.
-You can use [git-crypt](https://github.com/AGWA/git-crypt) to encrypt the desired files when they are sent to the remote repository and decrypt them when they are returned to the local.

 ## Add plugins

 ### Plugins found in nixpkgs